Phurga/obsidian_vault/concepts/measures of biodiversity.md

 [[Andermann2022_EstimatingAlpha]]
 ## implementations in LCIA
 In [[LCA]] compositional indicators are recommended, especially species richness ([[Woods2018_Ecosystemquality]]), but they can be used to derive more complex indicators when data is available ([[species extinction risk]], [[functional diversity]], [[loss of years of evolutionary history]] and more: see [[LCIA method on ecosystem quality]].
+Species richness are recommended as a pragramatic answer to challenges related to data availability with global coverage.